 Verify that the pairwise cipher indicated in the RSNE is supported.
 Otherwise, the authentication responder shall reject message 1 with status code set to STATUS_INVALID_PAIRWISE_CIPHER.

-Validate that finite cyclic group indicated in the Diffie-Hellman Parameter element in the first authentication frame is supported (present in dot11RSNAConfigDLCGroupTable).
+Validate that the(#1479) finite cyclic group indicated in the Diffie-Hellman Parameter element in the first Authentication(#1485) frame is supported (present in dot11RSNAConfigDLCGroupTable).
 Otherwise, the authentication responder shall reject message 1 with status code set to UNSUPPORTED_FINITE_CYCLIC_GROUP.

 Verify the public key indicated in the Diffie-Hellman Parameter element in message 1 as specified in 5.6.2.3 of NIST SP 800-56A R2.
-If verification fails, the authentication responder shall reject the first authentication frame with status code set to INVALID_PUBLIC_KEY.
+If verification fails, the authentication responder shall reject the first Authentication(#1485) frame with status code set to INVALID_PUBLIC_KEY.

-If the first authentication frame is not rejected, store the indicated SNonce and generate an ephemeral (random) private key with the chosen finite cyclic group and use the selected group's scalar operation with the private key to generate its ephemeral public key.
-Perform the group's scalar-op (see 12.4.4.1 (General)) with the authenticator originator's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.
+If the first Authentication(#1485) frame is not rejected, store the indicated SNonce and generate an ephemeral (random) private key with the chosen finite cyclic group and use the selected group's scalar operation with the private key to generate its ephemeral public key.
+Perform the group's scalar-op (see 12.4.4.1 (General)) with the authentication(#1152) originator's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.

-Include a RSNE in the second authentication frame to indicate the AKM and pairwise cipher indicated in the first authentication frame.
+Include a RSNE in the second Authentication(#1485) frame to indicate the AKM and pairwise cipher indicated in the first Authentication(#1485) frame.

-Not include a AKM Suite Selector element in the second authentication frame.
+Not include an(#1124) AKM Suite Selector element in the second Authentication(#1485) frame.

-Include a Diffie-Hellman Parameter element in the second authentication frame.
+Include a Diffie-Hellman Parameter element in the second Authentication(#1485) frame.